Comparing e/migrations: Tradition – (Post)memory – Translingualism

 - Migrations and violence (changing borders, wars, population transfers or resettlements, deportation and ethnic cleansing).

-- Guided tour of the Toruń Old Town and The Olender (settlers from the Netherlands and Friesland, members of the Protestant Mennonite group) Ethnographic Park,
+- a guided tour of the Old Town and The Olender Ethnographic Park (recreating the lives of the 17th-century settlers from the Netherlands and Friesland, members of the Protestant Mennonite group),